TheSolian/thesolian/README.md

   # 👋 Hi, I’m @thesolian
 - 👀 I’m interested in Gaming and Programming
 <!-- - 🌱 I’m currently learning Computer scientist -->
-- 📫 How to reach me levin.gsell@bluewin.ch
+- 📫 How to reach me

 <!---
 levingsell/levingsell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.